Purpose

 Security is everyone’s responsibility.
 To support OU’s distributed Information Technology (IT) environment and to accomplish the objectives and goals of this Plan, OU IT GRC proposes the following roles and responsibilities for governance, risk, and compliance activities at OU.

-• OU IT, Distributed IT, and Independent System Administrators (ISA): Respond immediately to reports of cybersecurity incidents, provide swift action to notify internal stakeholders of planned containment activities, complete tasks assigned by the incident commander, server as the system-level subject matter export to support the incident commander for the duration of the incident.
+- OU IT, Distributed IT, and Independent System Administrators (ISA): Respond immediately to reports of cybersecurity incidents, provide swift action to notify internal stakeholders of planned containment activities, complete tasks assigned by the incident commander, serve as the system-level subject matter expert to support the incident commander for the duration of the incident.

 Definitions